saikumarkodukula/llm_engineering_class1/INSTALLATION.md

 python3 main.py
 ```

-These commands do all required setup for this project:
+These commands do the main local setup for this project:

 - move into the project folder
 - create a virtual environment